raviumadi/trax/Start-Up.md

 </div>

-## Join Hands as a Co-Founder of Trax Workout Tracker
+## Join Hands as a Co-Founder of Traxware AI

 Are you passionate about fitness and technology?
 Do you have a vision for building something that can make a real difference in people’s lives?
 Trax Workout Tracker is on a mission to transform the way workouts are tracked, and we are looking for driven, talented individuals to join us as co-founders.